 You can add pistachios or a variety of nuts for a satisfying crunch.
-It's also delicious with a bit of cinnamon, some shredded coconut flakes, or raisins on top.
-You can get as creative as you want with this versatile dessert!
+It's also delicious with a bit of cinnamon, some shredded coconut flakes, or raisins on top!

-The most elegant method to serve it is in small individual dessert cups on a nice platter with your favorite tea or coffee.
-This milk pudding has the ability to add a touch of class to any dinner party!
+The most elegant serving method is in small individual dessert cups on a nice platter with your favorite tea or coffee.
+This milk pudding can add a touch of class to any dinner party!

-All you need is a few, simple ingredients to make this delicious Middle Eastern milk pudding at home!
+You only need a few simple ingredients to make this delicious Middle Eastern milk pudding at home!
 Let's take a look at some of the main ingredients:

 You can scroll down to the recipe card for further details and instructions.